-3.4.
+4.4.
 Arrangements for repatriation

 Before starting journeys, cruise ship operators should ensure with ports along the route that, if needed, repatriations and crew changes can be organised.
 It is suggested that cruise lines have in place repatriation plans for passengers and crew members, considering different scenarios for partial or complete ship evacuation in the event of a COVID-19 outbreak.
-Repatriation and visa arrangements should be the responsibility of the cruise ship operators.
+Repatriation and visa arrangements should be the responsibility of the cruise ship operators, unless these are covered by the passengers' travel insurance.
 Cruise ships' home ports should have airports operating international flights allowing repatriation of passengers and crew as necessary.
-Repatriation of passengers and crew are responsibilities of the ship companies in consultation and in accordance with the countries' rules.
+Repatriation of passengers and crew are responsibilities of the ship operators (unless these are covered by the passengers' travel insurance) and should be completed in consultation and in accordance with the countries' rules.
 Criteria for allowing repatriation and air travel based on exposure to COVID-19 cases and laboratory results of passengers and crew should also be considered in the planning process by both the competent authorities at ports and the cruise ship operator.
 In addition, airline public health policies and public health policies of home countries should be considered in planning of repatriation processes.
 Crew members should be considered as essential workers and allowed to also travel during COVID-19 travel restrictions.

-3.5.
+4.5.
 Arrangements for quarantine of close contacts (exposed passengers or crew members with negative RT-PCR test results for SARS-CoV-2)

-Before starting journeys, arrangements should be made between the cruise line and the local/national authorities of the home port (and additionally other contingency ports of call, if applicable) for quarantine3 facilities and procedures to be followed for close contacts.
+Before starting journeys, arrangements should be made between the cruise line and the local/national authorities of the home port (and additionally other contingency ports of call, if applicable) for quarantine facilities and procedures to be followed for close contacts.
 The facilities should be agreed upon and pre-specified (e.g. hotels), as well as the cost recovery for the health measures implementation.
 Residents of the country of disembarkation could be quarantined at home, according to local/national rules and procedures.
 Transport plans and hygiene protocols should be included in the contingency plan of the port, as well as the cruise ship contingency plan/outbreak management plan.